 Different sales processes can have different stages and no one-fits-all solution that can be applied to every company.
-Depending on your business model, client behaviours and sales strategies, you have to come up with the perfect set of sales process stages for your company.
-Using a sales software or a sales CRM for this purpose can be highly beneficial.
+Depending on your business model, client behaviours, and sales strategies, you have to come up with the perfect set of sales process stages for your company.
+Using sales software or a sales CRM for this purpose can be highly beneficial.
 An example sales process can consist of the following stages:

 - Make contact: In the first step, you get in touch with your prospect and get a hold of their details.

 - Know more: In the second step, you get to know more about the prospect and their requirements in the bid to figure out whether your products or services are a right fit for them.

 - Prove your worth: In the fourth step, you explain to the prospect how (and why) exactly your products or services are the best fit for them.

 - Incorporate their needs and/or wishes into the proposal.

 - Offer your product or service.